shanekeran/dawg/TESTING.md

 <br/>

 ### Occasional slow loading of dog kennel images on the locations page : ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Unresolved
-During testing, I noticed an intermittent issues that occured very infrequently and randomly which was the dog kennel images not loading on the locations page.
+During testing, I noticed an intermittent issues that occurred very infrequently and randomly which was the dog kennel images not loading on the locations page.
 I imagine this was likely a result of clearing my cache and slow internet speed.
 Refreshing the page fixed the issue in the moment but I haven't been able to find a clear resolution yet for this problem.
 The image element contains alt text in case this occurs for the user viewing the page.
 <details><summary>Click here to display image</summary>

 ![screenshot showing kennel images not loading](./readme_images/slow-load.PNG)